nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/command-endpoint/filtering-exposed-operations.md

 {{! /excerpt}}

-Here is an example on how to write such an extension:
+Here is an example of such an extension point:

 ```html/xml
 <extension target="org.nuxeo.ecm.automation.server.AutomationServer" point="bindings">